Skip to main content

 To see the actual IP addresses of the clients that access the load balancer, you can create a TCP → Proxy rule and use the Proxy Protocol.
 The client information will be added to the connection header.

-1. Make sure that created a load balancer with the following parameters:
+1. Verify that you have created a load balancer with the following parameters:

-• for target group — PROXY protocol and port 80;
+• for the target group — PROXY protocol and port 80;

-• for rules — TCP protocol and port 80.
+• for the rule — TCP protocol and port 80.

-2. Connect to the cloud server from the task force.
+2. Connect to the cloud server from the target group.

 3. Install and configure nginx: